bladeba/MSX/Enhanced Games/Nemesis 3 - enhanced/readme.md

 This version should work correctly in any MSX2 or higher.
 For emulation, use [openMSX](https://openmsx.org/) for the best experience.

-For [webMSX](http://webmsx.org/), apply the webMSX IPS patch: correct line interrupt and joymega support disabled.
+For [webMSX](http://webmsx.org/), apply the webMSX IPS patch(not the other): correct line interrupt and joymega support disabled.

 [Video demostration](https://youtu.be/0IPT3a7ZkYE)